Abdelrahman-Mamdouh16/showed-cart-item/README.md

-to can Make text for project you must add file .babelrc and inside it app
+to can Make test for project you must add file .babelrc and inside it app
 ```
 {
   "presets": ["next/babel", "@babel/preset-env", "@babel/preset-react"],